 There's more than enough reference material available for abandoned service stations.
 I wish the first one was in color; I love the hand-rendered sign—it inspired the name (no, it wasn't named eponymously).

-This one provided guidance for the roll-up doors.
+This one provided guidance for the roll-up doors and the abandoned car.